 - You can maximise the amount of tax-free cash lump sum you can take at retirement.

 - After retirement you can choose to invest your AVC fund in an Approved Retirement Fund (ARF) subject to Revenue requirements.

 - You will receive valuable tax relief on AVC amounts you pay, for example, every €100 you invest, it will currently only cost you €60, assuming you pay tax at 40%.

 The table below gives an estimate of the accumulated fund that you could build up in your AVC account before your retirement at age 65.
 The example shows how an AVC saving of €100 a month can grow in value over a number of years.
 If you start saving €100 per month at the age shown in the left hand column, you could build an AVC fund of the amount shown in the right hand column.
 The sample table shown here assumes an annual investment return of 4.08%.

-To see how another sum of money saved as an AVC will grow over time, please see our Pension Calculator on the sub menu.
+To see how another sum of money saved as an AVC will grow over time, use our pension calculator.